radiac/docker0s/README.rst

 Because apps are referenced by name in Python, YAML and on the command line, docker0s supports apps names in ``PascalCase``, ``camelCase``, ``snake_case`` and ``kebab-case`` in YAML and the command line.

-Python classes must use ``PascalCase``:
+Python classes must always use ``PascalCase``:

 .. code-block:: python